jfischoff/modulespection/README.md

 names >>= runIO . print >> return []
 ```

-Which will spew the following when compiling.
+Which will spew the following when compiling:

 ```
 [Test,OtherTest,someFunction]